SivasankarThalavai/java-xml-json-practices/README.md

 # java-xml-json-practices

-XML to Object and Object to XML conversion using JAXB
+XML to Java Object and Java Object to XML conversion using JAXB

-Object to JSON and JSON to Object
+Java Objec to JSON and JSON to Java Objec using Jackson